Chukwu3meka/Atlas-Search-Translation/README.md

 Translation is an act, process, or instance of translating: such as. a : a rendering from one language into another also : the product of such a rendering. b : a change to a different substance, form, or appearance : conversion.

-> instantly translates words, phrases, and web pages between English, French and Spanish
+> Instantly translates words, phrases, and web pages between English, French and Spanish

 ### Installation, Development and Production